 Getting to know your cycle will change your life!
 For one, you’ll feel more connected to your body, which leads to feeling more empowered and self-loving.
 For another, when you feel exhausted and upset for no reason, you’ll be able to check on your calendar and know it’s because you’re close to your period.
 It’s a great way to understand how your body is related to your mood, skin condition, productivity, or even creativity levels.
 If you are trying to get pregnant (or avoid it), it’s also good to know your ovulation week.
 I use P.Tracker app and it’s made my life so much better.

 3. Drink a lot of water.

 Being adequately hydrated is key to maintaining a happy healthy reproductive system.
-Vaginal dryness can be caused or worsened by dehydration, which in turn leads to discomfort during sex, or increased risk of infections.
+Vaginal dryness can be caused or worsened by dehydration, which in turn leads to discomfort during sex, or increased risk of bacterial and yeast infections.

 4. Use lubricants.

 Level of lubrication varies between individual women, and also case-by-case basis.
 It might be caused by any number of factors including stress, not being aroused enough, menopause, certain meds, etc. Not enough lubrication can cause soreness and pain during sex—and if that’s the case, what’s the point?
 There is a kind of stigma over using lube, and that’s unfair.
 Using lube doesn’t mean you’re not attracted to your partner or that you’re not sexual enough—it’s a way for you to get the most out of your experience.
 If you’re with someone who thinks using lube is like a special birthday treat, kick him to the curb.
 (Feeling really into kicking insensitive partners to the curb, apparently.)

 5. Go to your annual check-up, and do self-exams as well.